Constructing Witnesses for Lower Bounds on Behavioural Distances: Proof System

 \subsection{Soundness}

-We now move on to showing soundness of the system.
+We now move on to showing soundness of the system, i.e., that if we can prove \(x \apart{\varepsilon} y\), then \(\bd(x,y) \geq \varepsilon\).
 The \emph{(zero)} rule is sound as our pseudometrics are valued in \([0,1]\) and thus 0 is always a sound lower bound.
-Similarly, the behavioural distance is symmetric, so that the order of states does not change a lower bounds validity.
-Our weakening rule is sound by transitivity.
+Similarly, the behavioural distance is symmetric, so that the order of states does not change a lower bound's validity.
+Our weakening rule is sound by transitivity of \(\leq\).
 Soundness of the label rule follows from the definition of \(\Gamma\).
 This is similar for the expectation rule, but this requires some more work.
 The discussion at the beginning of this section gives some intuition.